jconorgrogan/Informational-Constructivism/README.md

 **0.4.
 Definition: Fundamental Rules for Pattern Composition (Morphisms).**
 *   We define specific types of structure-preserving transformations (`Morphisms`) that dictate how patterns within Mode_R can be assembled from, or decomposed into, simpler ones.
 These are formally defined as maps that preserve structural relations and do not increase the Static Cost `L(G)` (see Section 1.1) of a pattern under any admissible encoding scheme (e.g., they are label-injective graph homomorphisms where components are not more costly than the pattern they form).
 These rules are assumed to have certain mathematical properties (like being "closed under finite union" and "finitary") that support consistent composition and ensure that decomposition into simpler parts terminates.²
     *   *Context:* These rules are posited as fundamental ways finitely specifiable patterns relate and combine while respecting inherent distinguishability and a natural hierarchy of complexity (or "cost").
 They disallow "magical" constructions where patterns arise from more complex components or trivial decompositions that lose all meaningful structure.
-While other specific instantiations of rules are conceivable, it is argued (see Appendix G) that any set of rules satisfying general conditions (closure, finitary, L-monotonicity) will lead to statistically equivalent characterizations of Mode_R.
+While other specific instantiations of rules are conceivable, it is argued (see Appendix G) that any set of rules satisfying general conditions (closure, finitary, L-monotonicity, preservation of distinctions) will lead to statistically equivalent characterizations of Mode_R.
+This robustness conjecture is falsifiable: if a counter-example rule-set is produced that meets these conditions yet systematically inverts the cheap vs. expensive ranking of patterns compared to another such rule-set, the theory's claim of universality for `μ(G)` would be undermined.
 These rules represent a minimal set of ways patterns can be timelessly related, governing how novelty is structured, how information is stabilized or compressed within patterns, and how internal structures within a pattern reference each other.

 **0.5.
 Derived Principle: Mode_R is Necessarily Structured.**
 *   **Derivation:** If the possibility of distinction exists (AME 0.1), and coherently processable distinctions are finitely specifiable (PFS 0.2), then the collection of such patterns (Mode_R, Def.
 0.3) cannot be a state of absolute featurelessness (S₀).
 A state with no differences at all would be indistinguishable from S₀ and could not be finitely specified as a "something" (violating PFS for any distinct entity within it).
 *   **Statement:** Mode_R inherently contains differences and therefore possesses intrinsic structure.

 **0.6.
 Axiom of Irreducible Components (AIC): Finitely Specifiable Reality Has Fundamental Building Blocks.**
 *   Within Mode_R (the realm of finitely specifiable patterns), there exist "irreducible" patterns – fundamental building blocks that cannot be decomposed into, or constructed from combinations of, other, simpler finitely specifiable patterns using the defined rules of composition (Def.
 0.4).
+The existence of such irreducibles is ensured because the rules of composition are L-monotonic (Def.
+0.4, never increasing Static Cost), which establishes "simpler than" as a well-founded order, guaranteeing that decomposition terminates.
 An irreducible can be conceived as an ordered pair (label, arity), where labels are drawn from a countable alphabet with `K(label) = O(1)`, and arity is bounded (e.g., `arity ≤ N_max`).
 (See Appendix C)
     *   *Context:* These are the basic "atoms" of information or structure.
 A "distinction" can be thought of as the most elementary way to differentiate.
 Irreducible patterns are the simplest, non-trivial ways of instantiating such distinctions that cannot themselves be formed by applying the compositional rules to even simpler patterns.
 Their existence is posited as a necessary precondition for a structured, compositional reality, and is supported by arguments like Zorn's Lemma given L-monotonic rules.

 ---